 The Loan Closet is proud to be the only local community resource offering free, well-maintained, durable medical equipment for short-term use.
-Its history of doing so spans nire than 110 years, and started the very first day the VNA opened.
+Its history of doing so spans more than a century, and started the very first day the VNA opened.
 Although times may change, as well as the supplies, VNA Health is committed to loan the much needed equipment to the Santa Barbara community—now and for the next 110 years to come.

 Help Us Continue to Serve the Community